 Anywhere large biomass is being grown and processed will have some waste.
 We can turn that into biochar to help the soil, but also dump a ton of biomass per day into a 4m by 4m insect farm that will convert it into protein for chickens, or with the right bug choice, protein for us directly!
 These desert oasis towns can grow their own protein, and the cities they feed can even turn restaurant scraps into more insect protein.
 It’s about whats the most economical and environmentally efficient way to feed the planet.

-10. Water efficient crops: ABC’s Landline says Australia needs Hemp food!
+8. Water efficient crops: ABC’s Landline says we need hemp!

 - Use some of that excess water to plant out a hemp-field outside the greenhouse